 Washington Mystics vs. Atlanta Dream: Betting Trends, Record ATS, Home/Road Splits

-The Atlanta Dream (5-7) and Elena Delle Donne's Washington Mystics (8-5) take the court at St. Elizabeths East Entertainment and Sports Arena on Wednesday, June 28, beginning at 7:00 PM ET.
+The Atlanta Dream (5-8) will host Brittney Sykes and the Washington Mystics (9-5) at Gateway Center Arena on Friday, June 30.
+The game tips at 7:30 PM ET.

-Washington suffered defeat by a final score of 89-88 in its last game against New York.
-Leading the way on offense for the Mystics was Ariel Atkins, who wound up with 23 points and two steals.
-Natasha Cloud posted 23 points, six rebounds, 11 assists and two steals.
-Led by Rhyne Howard (24 PTS, 46.2 FG%, 3-5 from 3PT) and Allisha Gray (17 PTS, 2 STL, 50 FG%), Atlanta ended its last matchup losing 110-80 against New York.

 Check out the latest odds on this matchup and place your bets with BetMGM Sportsbook.
 New to BetMGM?
 Use our link and promo code GNPLAY for a bonus offer for first-time players!